DmitryOlshansky/hedgehog/README.md

 ## Under the hood

-Headgehog is an example project that utilizes the power of photon transparent fiber scheduler to make sychnronious I/O async.
+Headgehog is an example project that utilizes the power of photon transparent fiber scheduler to make synchronious I/O async.